-You should keep in mind that this laptop is the most expensive MacBook Air ever, though.
-Sure, it’s cheaper than all the other laptops running macOS Mojave, except for the 2017 MacBook Air, but do the new features justify the high asking price?
+And while this laptop is pricier than the original MacBook Air, it’s still cheaper than all the other laptops running macOS Mojave, except for the 2017 MacBook Air.
+Still, the question remains: do these new features justify the higher asking price?

 Here is the MacBook Air configuration sent to TechRadar for review: